Don’t just manage crises—master them.

-Kristen Moss, Vice President, Strategic Communications, The Coca-Cola Company
+Kristen Moss, Former Vice President, Strategic Communications, The Coca-Cola Company

 In a world where every statement can be politicized and every silence scrutinized, how can organizations navigate crises without deepening divisions or losing trust?
 This session will explore how to manage reputational risk during moments of heightened social and political tension.
 Drawing on real-world examples, you’ll learn how to assess when and how to respond, balance stakeholder expectations, and maintain credibility in polarized environments.